gristlabs/grist-help/help/index.md

   <em>Grist Overview Demo</em>
   </a>
 </div>
 Grist combines the best of spreadsheets and databases.
-Even our name reflects this:
-"Grist" is made of "grid" (as of spreadsheet cells) and "list" (as of database records).
-Of course, real-world problems go beyond simple grids and lists, and Grist is at its best when data gets more complex.
+Grist lets you work with simple grids and lists, and is at its best when data gets more complex.

-<br><br>To sign up and start using Grist, visit [https://docs.getgrist.com](https://docs.getgrist.com).
+To sign up and start using Grist, visit [https://docs.getgrist.com](https://docs.getgrist.com).

+To learn Grist, we recommend starting with our How-To tutorials, or our Intro videos.
 {: .clearfix }

-To learn Grist, we recommend starting with our How-To tutorials, or our Intro videos.

 <div class="row" markdown="1">